digitalrebar/doc/development/contributing/contributing-code.rst

 Contributing to Digital Rebar
 -----------------------------

 Before `submitting pull requests <https://help.github.com/articles/using-pull-requests>`_, please make sure you understand the Apache license.
-We consider submitting a pull to be accepting the project license terms.
+We consider submitting a pull to be accepting the project's license terms.

 We are using this `style <http://nvie.com/posts/a-successful-git-branching-model/>`__ branching model.
 The main goal is not to develop in *master*, but on the